open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-survey/index.md

 cSpell:ignore: Oluwalolope distros Servicegraph Pprof
 ---

 The [OpenTelemetry (OTel) Collector](https://opentelemetry.io/docs/collector/) has become a cornerstone tool for observing and monitoring modern software applications.
 Recently, the End User SIG conducted a survey to gather feedback from users about their experiences with the OTel Collector.
-We are excited to share valuable insights based on the 186 responses we received from the community, including details about users’ deployment practices and implementation challenges, to help drive its future direction.
+While we acknowledge that the 186 responses we received may not be statistically significant, they represent a great start and provide valuable insights.
+These insights include details about users’ deployment practices and implementation challenges, which are instrumental in helping to drive the OTel Collector’s future direction.

 ## Key Takeaways
 - Companies typically have medium to large collector deployments: